Shenshah12/Framework-for-Segmentation-Classification-of-Histopathological-Images/README.md

 ## 🧠 Method Summary

 This framework integrates segmentation and classification into a unified pipeline for histopathological image analysis.
-The U-Net model captures fine-grained spatial structures through supervised segmentation, while the CNN leverages these segmented outputs along with ground-truth masks to learn discriminative features for accurate classification.
+The U-Net model captures fine-grained spatial structures through supervised segmentation, while the CNN uses the original ground-truth masks to learn discriminative features for accurate classification.

 ---